 There's nothing like sitting down on a chilly fall day and drinking a glass of refreshing apple cider and eating a cider donut.

-Baked Apple Cider Donuts
+How to Make Baked Apple Cider Donuts

+Reduce apple cider.
 Preheat the oven to 350°F. Heat the apple cider in a small saucepan over medium-high heat and reduce the cider to ½ cup.

-In a large bowl, whisk together the flour, brown sugar, baking soda, baking powder, salt, and a tablespoon of cinnamon.
+Mix the wet ingredients and combine.
 In another large bowl, beat together 2 tablespoons of butter and the eggs until combined.
 Whisk in the cider and buttermilk then slowly stir in the dry ingredients until combined.

+Spoon batter into pan.
 Lightly grease a donut pan with vegetable oil cooking spray.
 Spoon the batter into the donut pan until each mold is ¾ full.

+Make coating for donuts.
 In a small shallow bowl, melt the remaining 6 tablespoons of butter.
 In another shallow bowl, stir together granulated sugar and the other tablespoon of cinnamon.

+Serve.
 Serve warm or room temperature on a platter and store leftovers in a tightly sealed container.